Anterior Cruciate Ligament (ACL) Injuries

-Two ligaments cross over in the center of the knee joint (therefore, called cruciate).
-The forward ligament is the Anterior Cruciate ligament (ACL) and the ligament behind is the posterior cruciate ligament (PCL).
-The ACL prevents the shin bone (tibia) from sliding forward relative to the thigh bone (femur) and stabilizes the knee to allow pivoting, twisting, and jumping sports.
+Two ligaments on the sides of the knee (collateral ligaments) provide stability during sideways motions: the medial collateral ligament (MCL) on the inner side and the lateral collateral ligament (LCL) on the outer side.
+Two ligaments cross in the center (cruciate) of the knee joint.
+The forward ligament is the anterior cruciate ligament (ACL) and the ligament behind is the posterior cruciate ligament (PCL).
+The ACL ensures the tibia doesn't slide forward, allowing pivoting, twisting and jumping.
 The PCL prevents the tibia from moving backward relative to the femur.

 How can the ACL tear?

-The most common mechanism is a combination of a sudden stopping motion on the leg while quickly twisting at the knee.
+The most common cause of an ACL tear is a combination of a sudden stopping motion on the leg while quickly twisting at the knee.
 The planted foot remains stationary while the body rotates toward the opposite side of the body.
-This can happen in a sport such as basketball, when a player lands on the leg when coming down from a rebound or is running down the court and makes an abrupt stop to pivot.
+This can happen in a sport like basketball when a player lands on the leg while coming down from a rebound or runs down the court and makes an abrupt stop to pivot.

 What other knee structures can be injured when the ACL tears?

 There are two types of cartilage in the knee.
 One type of fibrous cartilage is called the meniscus.
-Each knee has two crescent shaped menisci that act as a shock absorbers between the femur and tibia.
+Each knee has two crescent-shaped menisci that act as shock absorbers between the femur and tibia.
 There is a medial (inner) and lateral (outer) meniscus.
 The menisci are attached to the tibia.
 The ACL prevents excessive forward tibial motion at the knee joint.
 When the ACL tears, the knee can partially dislocate (subluxate).
-Either meniscus can become compressed between the femur and tibia resulting in tears.
+Either meniscus can become compressed between the femur and tibia, resulting in meniscus tears.
 This abnormal motion of the joint can also bruise the bones.

-With severe contact injuries, such as trauma from motor vehicle accidents, other ligaments can be injured as well.
+With severe contact injuries, such as trauma from motor vehicle accidents, other ligaments can also be injured.
 The medial collateral ligament tears when the knee is hit from the outside.
 The lateral collateral ligament is torn when the knee is hit from the inside.
-When multiple ligaments are torn, the knee may have injuries to the nerves and blood vessels as well.
+When multiple ligaments are torn, the knee may also have injuries to the nerves and blood vessels.

 Nonsurgical Treatment: Do all ACL tears need surgery?